 COVID-19 has emphasized the importance of looking after employees' wellbeing, especially their mental health.

-Businesses will need to put together an effective mental health policy and be prepared to provide team members with links to potentially-useful contacts on both a local and national level.
+When it comes to workplace reentry, businesses will need to put together an effective mental health policy and be prepared to provide team members with links to potentially-useful contacts on both a local and national level.

 Encourage taking breaks too.
 For example, try making it mandatory for everyone to eat lunch away from their desks.
 Rearrange the cafeteria and social gathering areas so everyone can build a sense of togetherness from a safe social distance, instead of being siloed at their desks.